open2c/coolpuppy/README.md

 Some examples to get you started are available here: [Examples](https://coolpuppy.readthedocs.io/en/latest/Examples/snHi-C_Examples.html)

+A guide walkthrough to pile-up analysis is available here (WIP): [Walkthrough](https://coolpuppy.readthedocs.io/en/latest/walkthrough.html)

-Docs are available here: [Docs](https://coolpuppy.readthedocs.io/en/latest/index.html)
+Docs for the command line interface are available here: [CLI docs](https://coolpuppy.readthedocs.io/en/latest/coolpup_py_cli.html)

 Currently, `coolpup.py` doesn't support inter-chromosomal pileups, but this is an addition that is planned for the future.